apurbagiri/mule-s3-object-browser-api/README.md

 <br />

 ### Known Issues
-* Downloading non-text based files (e.g. PDF, PNG, JPEG etc).
+* Downloading large size files
-> Although, the file seems to be downloading correctly, there is likely content-type mismatch due to which, the file isn't being assembled correctly.
-I was working with text files while working on this, so didn't notice it earlier.
-Will try to fix it when I get time.
+> All media type download seems to be working fine when the file size is low.
+But, as the file size grows, the Mule AWS S3 connector seems to be throwing error `Unexpected error while Streaming content.
+Data read has a different checksum than expected.
+Was ..., but expected ...`.
+Tried increasing memory buffer size but that didn't help.
+Will look into it when I get a chance.

 <br />